Primitive Root Conjecture in Arithmetic Progressions: Estimate For The Error Term

 \section{Estimate For The Error Term}

-The upper bound for exponential sum over subsets of elements in finite fields $\mathbb{F}_p$ stated in the last section will be used here to estimate the error term $E(x)$ arising in the proof of Theorem \ref{thm1.1}.
+\hypertarget{S9900-ET} The upper bound for exponential sum over subsets of elements in finite fields $\mathbb{F}_p$ stated in the last section will be used here to estimate the error term $E(x)$ arising in the proof of Theorem \hyperlink{thm9900.100}{Theorem} \ref{thm9900.100}.

-\begin{lem} Let \(p\geq 2\) be a large prime, let \(\psi \neq 1\) be an additive character, and let \(\tau\) be a primitive root mod \(p\).
+\begin{lemma} \hypertarget{lem5.1} Let \(p\geq 2\) be a large prime, let \(\psi \neq 1\) be an additive character, and let \(\tau\) be a primitive root mod \(p\).
 If the element \(u\ne 0\) is not a primitive root, then,